-Unless he’s been begging you to turn off the basketball game and go clean out the kitchen drawers, I’m going to guess that he may not be as excited about decluttering as you are.
+Unless your partner has been begging you to turn off the TV and go clean out the kitchen drawers, I’m going to guess that they may not be as excited about decluttering as you are.
 And that’s totally ok.
-You probably weren’t as excited about buying that new jigsaw as he was last week.
+You probably weren’t as excited about buying that new jigsaw as they were last week.

-If you’re sitting at the table on a Sunday morning with a coffee in one hand a newspaper in the other, and you peek up over the paper and say “I’m going to organize and clean out the whole house,” the first thing he’s going to think is “this chick’s about to throw out all my stuff!”
+If you’re sitting at the table on a Sunday morning with a coffee in one hand a newspaper in the other, and you peek up over the paper and say “I’m going to organize and clean out the whole house,” the first thing your partner is going to think is “they’re about to throw out all my stuff!”
 And rightfully so.
 Because the last time you “cleaned out the closet” that’s exactly what you did.

-You may not see any value at all in the old t-shirt he hasn’t worn in years or stack of books on the shelf that have never been read.
-But just like things are sentimental to you, men have those same feelings.
-They just don’t show it like we do.
-If he were to throw out a kid’s doodle on a napkin, you’d flip your ‘ish, right?
-He sees a napkin.
-You see a memory.
-But it works both ways.
-That old t-shirt from college reminds him of his glory days playing football.
-And those books are a collection from an author that inspired him.
+You may not see any value at all in the old T-shirt they haven’t worn in years or stack of books on the shelf that have never been read.
+But just like things are sentimental to you, your partner may have those same feelings.
+They just may not show it like you do.

 3. State Your Case

-Men are very logical.
-Us chicks are very emotional.
-That’s just how things are.
-So when you’re trying to explain to your husband that you need that hundred dollars worth of stuff in your cart at The Container Store because it’s going to make the closet pretty, he’s going to roll his eyes and say the closet’s fine.
+Some people are very logical.
+Others are very emotional.
+If you are in a relationship with someone who is on a different emotional level as you are, that can make communication more difficult.
+So when you’re trying to explain to your partner that you need that hundred dollars worth of stuff in your cart at The Container Store because it’s going to make the closet pretty, they might roll their eyes and say the closet’s fine.

-By stating your WHY, instead of just your WANT, you’re much more likely to get him on board.
-And when he understands why a space in your home has been cleaned up and organized, he’s also so much more likely to help keep it that way.
+By stating your WHY, instead of just your WANT, you’re much more likely to get your spouse on board.
+And when they understand why a space in your home has been cleaned up and organized, they’re also so much more likely to help keep it that way.

-You may not be able to convince him to work side-by-side with you on every organization project.
+You may not be able to convince your partner to work side-by-side with you on every organization project.
 And you know what, that’s ok.
 Remember that YOU are the one that felt driven to make this change, and YOU are the one that ultimately will be carrying this project out.

-So be sure to give him a heads up before doing something major, and try to label everything to help ease the change.
-Even if it’s just for a week, by popping post-it notes on the drawers and cabinets so he can easily find what he’s looking for, he’ll be super grateful that you considered his feelings.
-And I guarantee he’ll put things back much more often.
+Be sure to give your spouse a heads-up before doing something major, and try to label everything to help ease the change.
+Even if it’s just for a week, try popping post-it notes on the drawers and cabinets so they can easily find what they’re looking for.
+They’ll be super grateful that you considered their feelings, and I guarantee they’ll be more likely to put things back much more often.

 5. Lead By Example & Don’t Sweat The Small Stuff

-But I’m here to tell ya, treating your man like a child isn’t going to get him on board with anything.
+But I’m here to tell ya, treating your spouse like a child isn’t going to get them on board with anything.
 Marriage is a partnership and you’re equals.
-You’re going to screw things up sometimes, and so will he.
+You’re going to mess things up sometimes, and so will they.
 You’re both going to get lazy sometimes.
 You’re both going to lose things.
 And you’re both going to put the keys in the wrong place, no matter how long the bowl has been by the door.

-Give each other the grace of knowing that you’re humans with lives and obligations and feelings and you both have your own crap going on.
-There’s no point in hounding him over putting the silverware in the holder the wrong way.
-Come on girl, he emptied the dishwasher for you!
-Whether he did it your way or not, he did it.
-And he may not have file folded his shirts like you did the first time when you organized his drawers.
-But dangit lady, he put his clothes up.Hey Ladies, stop hounding your hubby for not emptying the dishwasher the way you want it.
-He emptied the damn dishwasher!
-Be grateful!Click To Tweet
+Give each other the grace of knowing that you’re humans with lives and obligations and feelings and you both have your own stuff going on.
+There’s no point in hounding them over putting the silverware in the holder the wrong way.
+If you think about it, they did empty the dishwasher.
+Whether they did it your way or not, they did it.
+And they may not have file-folded their shirts like you did the first time when you organized their drawers.
+But they put their clothes away, which is a win.

 Start The Conversation

-You may be surprised at what ideas he has, and what he values.
+You may be surprised at what ideas they have and what they value.
 I think the biggest difference maker is just taking the time to understand each other.
 And once you do, neither of you will be unknowingly sabotaging the other’s organization efforts ever again.